holoviz/panel/doc/how_to/observers/ipywidget.md

 - **`sync_with_widget`**: Syncs the named trait of the model with the value of a Panel widget.
 - **`sync_with_rx`**: Syncs a single trait of a model with an `rx` value.

 All synchronization is bidirectional.
-We only synchronize the top-level traits/ parameters and not the nested ones.
+Only top-level traits/parameters are synchronized, not nested ones.

-### Synchronize the trait of an ipywidget with a Panel widget
+## How to Synchronize a Trait of an ipywidget with a Panel Widget

 Use `sync_with_widget` to synchronize a trait of an ipywidget with a Panel widget.